 I’m sorry…I just can’t stop at six…

 Although the cream doesn’t separate like a cow’s milk, there are many different ways to utilize goat’s milk.
 We don’t have the ability to free-range our goats.
 Our goats are fed hay (and grain while I milk), so we have never had a problem with our milk tasting “off” from weeds they would be eating in the field.
 Do you know the value of goat milk and its astounding benefits?
 But don’t stop at just drinking the milk, make cheese and yogurt, and anything else you can dream up.

 8. Goats are fun!

-The things my four year old son knows because of our goat ownership: where poop and pee comes from (I’m sorry, it’s a topic that comes up a lot with a young boy), where babies come from and how sometimes they need to be pulled, where milk comes from, how to trim hooves (at this stage he thinks he can do everything better than mom but then turns it over after a bit of struggle), how to water and feed, how to ride (or try to) ride a goat…do you get the idea?
+The things my four-year-old son knows because of our goat ownership: where poop and pee come from (I’m sorry, it’s a topic that comes up a lot with a young boy), where babies come from, and how sometimes they need to be pulled, where milk comes from, how to trim hooves (at this stage he thinks he can do everything better than mom but then turns it over after a bit of struggle), how to water and feed, how to ride (or try to) ride a goat…do you get the idea?
 It’s fun to learn about goats at all ages!

 10. Shrub and weed control.

 Do you have an overgrown area of shrubs, weeds, or thick bushes, they will have it cleared in no time at all.

 A goat is a very social animal and it is definitely recommended to own at least two goats but they can also be great companions to other animals as well!
 And duh! don’t forget about great companionship and therapy for you.
 Having a bad day?
 Go and sit with the goats.
 They will wuffle your hair and chew on the corner of your coat and demand attention–there is no better therapy than that. 🙂

 I am a REALLY bad conversationalist.
 If people come over to visit it usually ends like this: “…so…um, do you want to go see the baby goats?”

 13. If you want one, you get TWO!